thejeremyjohn/Air-Traffic-Controller/readme.md

-### Background
+### Background and game mechanics

-Traffic Controller is based on the existing mobile title Air Control.
-The game allows 1-player interactions with a rectangular board.
-2D-shapes (emojis with circular collision boxes) move in from outside the board, approaching in a straight line from some random vector.
-Some planes travel faster than others and/or have a different size.
+Pathfinder is based on the mobile game Air Control.

+Emojis with circular collision boxes move in from outside the board, approaching in a straight line from some random vector.
+There are three variations of emojis, each having a different size and movement speed.
+They can also be either red or blue.
+There are two landing areas on the board.
+One is read and the other is blue, indicating which color emoji is able to touch down.

-There are two to three designated spots on the board where planes can land (landing strips for planes / helipads for helicopters).
-When a plane enroute collides with a landing area, it lands and is safe, contributing +1 the player's score.
-At all other times a plane has the potential to collide with another plane which would trigger game over.
+Emojis cannot land themselves.
+The player's goal is to draw (click and drag) each emojis path to their landing area, avoiding collisions with other emojis along the way.
+Every emoji landed adds +1 to the player's score and a collision is an instant game over.

-Planes cannot land themselves even if their random approach vector happens to take them directly over a landing area.
-The player directs planes to land by click and dragging a route to a landing area.
-As the player's score increases, the frequency with which planes spawn increases.
+As the player's score increases, the frequency with which emojis spawn increases.

-### Additional Details
+### Additional Details and strategy

-A plane will begin following a route as soon as it is clicked upon.
-Players should not be able to hold a plane in one spot, however they can make unrealistically tight spirals to keep a plane in the same area for a while.
-When a plane reaches the end of a route which does not collide with a landing area, the plane will continue in a straight line from it's most recent vector.
+An emoji will begin following a path as soon as the player begins drawing it.
+When an emoji reaches the end of a path which does not touch its landing area, the emoji will continue in a straight line from its most recent vector.

+As the board gets crowded, it will become necessary to draw more circuitous paths to try to queue up when emojis will reach their landing areas.
+The player can also slow down the action at any point, to make things less hectic.

 ### Functionality & MVP

 Players will be able to:

-- [ ] Play and Pause
+- [ ] Play, pause, and slow
-- [ ] Click and drag to draw routes for planes
+- [ ] Click (or hold SPACEBAR) and drag to draw routes for planes

 In addition, this project will include: